hallzy/rpn-calculator/README.md

 ./calc
 ```

-Operate as a normal RPN Calcualtor.
+Operate as a normal RPN Calculator.

+Alternatively, there is an `expr` command where you can type out an RPN
+calculation on one line with all the numbers and operators separated by spaces.

+For Example: `expr 2 6 + 4 * 2 / 4 +` which would equate to `20`.

 NOTE: This calculator will require the `enter` key to be pressed in order to
 register anything.
 Otherwise it won't know when you are done writing your